Directors and Coaches

 Her coaching experience prior to being named head coach spans nine years, beginning at Houghton as women’s basketball assistant coach and head junior varsity coach, and continuing as head coach of two competitive programs in the largest high school division in Colorado.
 She most recently served as a varsity assistant on the high school level in West Lafayette, Ind.
 Mucher worked as a coach and counselor at Houghton basketball camps as a player and has continued to return in that role since graduating in 2003.
 She also holds master of science degree in physical education/exercise and sport science from the University of Central Missouri.

-Drew Hannan, Head Men's Coach
+Corky McMullen, Head Men's Coach